Musician and composer Jo Collins meets teacher and director Mary Ward.

 The new year sees the addition of a new program for preschoolers

-My Little Adventure, a bridge program between Adventures from The Shed and Chickenshed Players.
+My Little Adventure, a semester-long bridge program for 2-5 year olds, between Adventures from The Shed and Chickenshed Players.

 Chickenshed NYC’s hope is that every member, supporter, performer, parent and caregiver - whether they remain with us or move on - has the belief in the power of inclusion to change the world for the better.